Betty: An Automatic Differentiation Library for Multilevel Optimization: Experiments

 \subsection{Domain Adaptation for Pretraining \& Finetuning}

-Pretraining/finetuning paradigms are increasingly adopted with recent advances in self-supervised learning~\cite{brown2020language, devlin2018bert, he2020momentum}.
-However, pretraining data are oftentimes from a different distribution than the finetuning data distribution, which could potentially cause negative transfer.
-Thus, domain adaptation emerges as a natural solution to mitigate negative transfer.
-As a domain adaptation strategy, \cite{raghu2021meta} proposes to combine data reweighting with a pretraining/finetuning framework to automatically decrease/increase the weight of pretraining samples that cause negative/positive transfer.
+Pretraining/finetuning paradigms are increasingly adopted with recent advances in self-supervised learning~\citep{devlin2018bert, he2020momentum}.
+However, the data for pretraining are oftentimes from a different distribution than the data for finetuning, which could potentially cause negative transfer.
+Thus, domain adaptation emerges as a natural solution to mitigate this issue.
+As a domain adaptation strategy, \citep{raghu2021meta} proposes to combine data reweighting with a pretraining/finetuning framework to automatically decrease/increase the weight of pretraining samples that cause negative/positive transfer.
 In contrast with the above two benchmarks, this problem can be formulated as trilevel optimization as follows:

 where $x_i$ / $L_{PT}^i$ stands for the $i$-th pretraining sample/loss, $\mathcal{R}$ for networks that reweight importance for each pretraining sample $x_i$, and $\lambda$ for the proximal regularization parameter.
 Additionally, $w$, $v$, and $\theta$ are respectively parameters for pretraining, finetuning, and reweighting networks.